 [Judge] Garcia cited Windsor [v.
 United States], the Supreme Court’s ruling overturning [Section 3 of the federal] Defense of Marriage Act, noting that not recognizing same-sex marriages 'demeans the couple, whose moral and sexual choices the Constitution protects'."
 2

-2014-FEB: Current status of SSM in Texas and the rest of the U.S.:
+2014-FEB: The status of SSM in Texas and the rest of the U.S.:

 As of 2014-FEB-27 same-sex couples could marry in 17 states.
 In addition, federal District Courts in four states (Utah, Oklahoma, Virginia and now Texas) had legalized SSM.
 However, same-sex couples in these four states cannot currently marry.
 Stays are in place pending appeals to various U.S. Circuit Courts of Appeal.

 There were also about 12 additional active lawsuits in different states where judges have not yet issued their rulings.

 Texas Governor, Rick Perry (R) promised to:

 "... fight for the rights of Texans to self-determine the laws of our state.
 Texans spoke loud and clear by overwhelmingly voting to define marriage as a union between a man and a woman in our constitution, and it is not the role of the federal government to overturn the will of our citizens."

 This statement reflects three common beliefs found among many social and political conservatives:

 - That when the public passes an amendment to a state constitution, it is morally and legally valid unless it is specifically repealed, even if the beliefs of the public change over time.

 - That when an amendment to the state constitution that has been approved by a pubic vote conflicts with the U.S. Constitution, the amendment is given priority and still remains valid and enforceable.

 - That a federal court cannot declare an amendment to a state constitution to be unconstitutional.